 The doctoral students’ performance stipend will be implemented as of 3 September 2018.
-In 2018 the amount of the stipend is 400 euros per month.
+Amount of the stipend is 400 euros per month.

 By paying the stipend, the university aims to ensure that doctoral students whose progress has been positively reviewed, will receive 1060 euros per month, thereby endorsing commitment to doctoral studies and completion of doctoral studies within the standard period of study.

 The workload of the doctoral student (the percentage of performing the curriculum) is evaluated by the progress review committee.
 This progress review is regulated by the Procedure for progress review in the Faculty of Arts and Humanities.

 Granting of the doctoral student's performance stipend is regulated by the Procedure for applying for, granting and payment of stipends and study allowances.
 Please find more information here.

 Doctoral allowance for the studies funded by the Estonian government is 660 euros per month.
 This stipend is granted to doctoral students who have been given a positive assessment by the progress review committee (performed at least 75% of the curriculum).
 Other requirements apply.